 Hard to believe but the median date for the first frost is just around the corner, and I still have lots to do in the garden.
+Last year the first freeze occurred on October 5, so I know it can happen any time now.

 This is the second time of the year when the jungle needs the most weeding…the first being early spring.
 But unlike spring, it’s now hot and the mosquitoes are in abundance, not to mention the humidity makes the simplest task a chore.
 The weeding needs to continue though or the undesirables will reign supreme.
 So on really hot days, in addition to my normal insulated water bottle, sunglasses, hat, sunscreen, gloves, weed prong, hand pruners, basket and iTunes, I have added a 100’ outdoor extension cord and a 20” industrial floor fan.